ChatGPT Just Launched A Web Browser, Is Google Doomed?

 Now no one can make fun of grandma for googling, “Excuse me, Mr. Google, but please do you happen to know what the capital of Gibraltar is?
 And if so, please could you tell me the answer?” rather than just, “Gibraltar capital.”

-Atlas has come about because the non-profit OpenAI has only now realised that they need to make money.
+Atlas has come about because the non-profit OpenAI has only now realized that they need to make money.
 Funny that.
 So the idea is that brands will pay OpenAI to have their products listed higher than others.
 Oh, I’m sorry, did you want reliable information?
 Phhf, gtfo.

 It’s a bold strategy, Cotton, let’s see if it pays off for ‘em